 If you have other medications that you take regularly, you should be advised if certain sleep aids may cause a conflicting interaction.
 If you have glaucoma, asthma, liver or urinary diseases, you must be very careful of your choices.
 Sleep Meds that contain diphenhydramine or doxylamine may have side effects such as a dry mouth, dizziness and memory loss.

 There is also that “hangover effect”, where you walk around in a haze for most of the following day because the effects haven’t worn off.
 Is that any better than how you feel after too little sleep?
 Weigh the evidence before jumping into bed with one of those meds.

-Valerian is another over the counter supplement that helps with sleep, but may cause abdominal pain, dizziness, excitability and even heart issues.
+Valerian is another over the counter supplement that helps with sleep.
+Although this is a perfectly natural product, you do need to watch the dosage as too much but may cause abdominal pain, dizziness, excitability and even heart issues.
 Decide for yourself if the treatment is worth the side-effects you will endure.

 Prescription Sleep Medication

 Should you and your doctor decide that nothing else is working, you may have to try some prescription medications i.e. prescription sleep medication in conjunction with some behavioral therapies.
 Sleeping pills are much safer than they were a couple of decades ago, however, you still need to be cleared of specified medical conditions such as liver or kidney problems.

 Utilizing the sleeping pills to help you sleep while you are trying to get to the real root of the problem is the best tactical maneuver.
 Whether you use supplements, over the counter treatments or prescription medications, it’s best to solve the actual problem.
 Prescription sleeping pills are always a last resort as far as I am concerned and a good doctor will always advise you of the risks.

 Many people need to know – is melatonin for children?.
 The answer is yes and you can read about it here.
 As always, be careful and read as much as you can. if you have any doubts then ask your doctor.